rcravens/kit/README.md

 > [!NOTE]
 > Why another Docker based workflow?
 Two reasons:
-> 1. Enhanced Environment - I had a need to integrate with SQL Server, Active Directory, and other services where it was easier to have full control over the containers.
+> - 👉 Template Based - I want to be able to use the same kit for many different frameworks.
+So no matter if you are developing in **Laravel** or **Django** or just need to spin up a quick **MySQL** data server, there are templates to support your needs.
-> 2. Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.
+> - 👉 Enhanced Environment - The template provides the initial infrastructure as code.
+If needed, you can modify the image to add new features.
+For example, I had a need to integrate with SQL Server, Active Directory, and other services, so a quick modification of the Dockerfile got me where I needed to be.
-> 3. Template Based - I want to be able to use the same kit for many different frameworks.
+> - 👉 Architecture - I believe that the code for the CI/CD or DevOps tooling does not belong in the same git repo as your application code.

 ## 💥 Quick Start (Laravel Example)